odoo/runbot/README.md

 - **Project**: Logical grouping of repositories that are related to each other.
 Usually one project is enough and a default *R&D* project is automatically created.
 - **Repository**: Logical grouping of remotes.
 Usually you create *odoo* and *enterprise*.
 - **Remote**: A location to find (Git) repository information.
 Example: odoo/odoo, odoo-dev/odoo
-- **Bundle**: A group of matched[^1] branches across repositories eg, odoo/odoo/19.0 matches odoo/enterprise/19.0.
+- **Bundle**: A group of matched[^branch-matching] branches across repositories eg, odoo/odoo/19.0 matches odoo/enterprise/19.0.
 Usually you see one bundle for every discovered branch (including PRs).
 - **Batch**: A group of commits, for all branches defined by the parent bundle.
-These commits build together.[^2]
+These commits build together.[^batches]
 - **Trigger**: Logic to automate creation of build instances.
 At a minimum you need one trigger per project to build new code eg, a new commit on odoo/odoo -[automatic batch creation]-> new batch -[trigger]-> new build to run odoo tests.
-- **Build**: Represents the execution of odoo, in practice this is when testing happens (`odoo-bin --tests-enabled <..>` is launched).[^3] Builds generally execute code and produce output (logs, build artifacts, running odoo instance for testing).
+- **Build**: Represents the execution of odoo, in practice this is when testing happens (`odoo-bin --tests-enabled <..>` is launched).[^build-start-delay] Builds generally execute code and produce output (logs, build artifacts, running odoo instance for testing).

-[^1]: Matching only links related repositories within the same project.
+[^branch-matching]: Matching only links related repositories within the same project.
-[^2]: Batches are created automatically by the parent bundle after detection of new commits.
+[^batches]: Batches are created automatically by the parent bundle after detection of new commits.
-[^3]: By default, build creation is delayed until 60 seconds (debounce) after the most recent commit on the linked batch.
+[^build-start-delay]: By default, build creation is delayed until 60 seconds (debounce) after the most recent commit on the linked batch.
 This debounce value is part of the project configuration.

 ## Processes